 Resident satisfaction with the value received for taxes paid is an indicator of resident perceptions of Village operational effectiveness.
-With satisfaction levels around 90% and exceeding comparable communities, the Village demonstrates its ability to provide an excellent value for taxes.
+With satisfaction levels between 90-95% and exceeding comparable communities, the Village demonstrates its ability to provide an excellent value for taxes.
 The Village projects satisfaction ratings will exceed the goal of 90% over the planning period.